heroku/libcnb.rs/README.md

     // `InvalidGemfileLock`.
 This example buildpack uses `GenericError` which means this buildpack
     // does not specify any errors.
     //
-    // More generic errors that happen during buildpack execution such as I/O errors while
+    // Common errors that happen during buildpack execution such as I/O errors while
     // writing CNB TOML files are handled by libcnb.rs itself. type Error = GenericError;